Clayton Keller scores in 3rd consecutive game as Coyotes beat Sharks 5-2 – KION546

 Zadina’s early third-period goal cut the lead in the half, but Keller and Kerfoot combined with Schmaltz on a tic-tac-toe power-play goal to give Arizona the insurance goal back.

-Arizona’s Sean Durzi returned to the lineup on defense after missing the last five games with a lower-body injury.
-He recorded an assist on Keller’s goal.
+Arizona’s Sean Durzi returned to the lineup on defense after missing the previous five games with a lower-body injury.
+He had an assist on Keller’s goal, and credited Vejmelka’s performance in net.

+“I don’t know if it was our best effort, but we got it done — which is all that matters,” Durzi said.
+“We’re going to have to look at a few things, clean it up.
+We got the big save at the big moment.”

 UP NEXT